jwplayer/sparksteps/README.rst

       dynamic-pricing-master:       use spot pricing for the master nodes.
       dynamic-pricing-core:         use spot pricing for the core nodes.
       dynamic-pricing-task:         use spot pricing for the task nodes.
+      ebs-volume-size-core:         size of the EBS volume to attach to core nodes in GiB.
+      ebs-volume-type-core:         type of the EBS volume to attach to core nodes (supported: [standard, gp2, io1]).
+      ebs-volumes-per-core:         the number of EBS volumes to attach per core node.
+      ebs-optimized-core:           whether to use EBS optimized volumes for core nodes.
+      ebs-volume-size-task:         size of the EBS volume to attach to task nodes in GiB.
+      ebs-volume-type-task:         type of the EBS volume to attach to task nodes.
+      ebs-volumes-per-task:         the number of EBS volumes to attach per task node.
+      ebs-optimized-task:           whether to use EBS optimized volumes for task nodes.
       ec2-key:                      name of the Amazon EC2 key pair
       ec2-subnet-id:                Amazon VPC subnet id
       help (-h):                    argparse help